dmutsvanemoto/scores-api/README.md

 ## Requirements

 - Be able to get scores above a specified number
-- Be able to create new scores
+- Be able to update scores for a given player
 - Data must be stored in `./data/scores.json`

 ## Setup